baidu/information-extraction/README.md

 ```

 ## Discussion
-If you have any questions, you can submit an issue in github and we will respond periodically. </br>
+If you have any question, you can submit an issue in github and we will respond periodically. </br>

 ## Copyright and License